 However, if you hold your platinum until the spot price appreciates above the platinum bullion for which you paid for, you should be able to sell it at a fiat currency yielded a profit if you ever choose to do so.

 Precious metals investing is a long-term investment strategy.
 It is not like buying and selling stocks, where you can often lose big or make a small profit with a same-day trade.

 Should I buy platinum bullion in larger quantities?

 Your available capital and risk tolerance will be the two largest drivers of your investment actions.
 With that being said, there is a lot to be gained by buying platinum in larger quantities.
 For instance, how much is platinum per ounce at the time you’ll be buying?
 Is there a product that incorporates a higher weight of platinum, for which the per ounce price is lower?
 Manufacturers charge lower premiums for larger single quantities – a one-ounce bar for instance.
 You will ultimately save a significant amount of money per ounce of platinum by buying larger products.
 However, that may or may not work in your situation.
 It all depends on the amount of capital you have to invest at the time.

 Is the platinum price affected by mining?

 Yes, it is.
-Some very good examples can be seen today, with strife in the South African mining industry contributing to a shortage of supply, which has in turn increased the platinum price per ounce.
+Some very good examples can be seen today, with strife in the South African mining industry contributing to a shortage of supply, which has, in turn, increased the platinum price per ounce.
 When mines under produce, whether due to strikes or limited amounts of metal being found, and demand does not abate, the price of platinum rises.
-However, when mines over produce, and the amount of metal on the market outstrips demand, then you’ll see the price of platinum drop.
+However, when mines overproduce, and the amount of metal on the market outstrips demand, then you’ll see the price of platinum fall.
 There is also the potential for mines to tailor their production to improve the price of platinum.

 Questions and Answers about Paper Platinum Investments